-where $\delta>0$ is a small constant to be fixed in the end of the proof.
-The inclusion of this term will generate an extra regularization term to help bound $\|\widetilde{u_2}\|_{L^2}$.
-Clearly, this stabilizing term comes from the interaction between $\widetilde u$ and $\widetilde\theta$.
-By Hölder's inequality, one easily sees that, for sufficiently small $\delta>0$, Considering to the first equation of (\ref{*}) and using the fact that $\overline{u_2} = 0$, we have
+with $\delta>0$ is a small constant to be fixed at the end of the proof.
+Doing so, we generate an extra regularization term that helps bound $\|\widetilde{u_2}\|_{L^2}$.
+Note that, this stabilizing term comes from the interaction between $\widetilde u$ and $\widetilde\theta$.
+Due to Hölder's inequality, we have, for sufficiently small $\delta>0$, Using the first equation of (\ref{*}) and $\overline{u_2} = 0$, we write